bioinform/somaticseq/README.md

 ```

 * `--inclusion-region` or `--exclusion-region` will require BEDTools in your path.
 * The command can be parallelized using `$somaticseq/somaticseq_parallel.py` script, with identical input options except for `--threads X` placed before the `paired` option to indicate X threads.
 The `somaticseq_parallel.py` is simply a script to create multiple sub-BED files, and then invokes `somaticseq/run_somaticseq.py` on each of those sub-BED files in parallel, then merge the results.
-It also requires BEDTools in your path.
+It requires BEDTools in your path.
-* For all those input VCF files, either .vcf or .vcf.gz are acceptable.
+* For all input VCF files, either .vcf or .vcf.gz are acceptable.

 Additional parameters to be specified **before** `paired` option to invoke training mode.
 In addition to the four files specified above, two additional files (classifiers) will be created, i.e., *Ensemble.sSNV.tsv.ntChange.Classifier.RData* and *Ensemble.sINDEL.tsv.ntChange.Classifier.RData*.